R-unic/tether/README.md

 export const messaging = MessageEmitter.create<MessageData>();
 messaging.middleware
-  .useUniversal(Message.Test, [BuiltinMiddlewares.rateLimit(5)]) // only allows requests every 5 seconds, drops any
+  // only allows requests to the server every 5 seconds,
-                                                                 // requests that occur within 5 seconds of each other .useClient(Message.Test, [BuiltinMiddlewares.validateClient()]); // automatically validates that data sent through the remote
+  // drops any requests that occur within 5 seconds of each other .useServer(Message.Test, [BuiltinMiddlewares.rateLimit(5)])
+  // automatically validates that data sent through the remote
-                                                                   // matches the data associated with the message at runtime
+  // matches the data associated with the message at runtime .useShared(Message.Test, [BuiltinMiddlewares.validateClient()])
+  // rate limit every server remote (global) .useServerGlobal([BuiltinMiddlewares.rateLimit(1)]);

 export const enum Message {
   Test